We're live on Product Hunt right now! Come support our launch

 Why you might look for alternatives to Preset

-As you may have discovered, there are a few drawbacks to using Preset for user-facing analytics.
+There are a few drawbacks to using a Preset dashboard for user-facing analytics.
 Let’s take a look:

 • It embeds using iframe.
-As a result, you don’t get full control over the code or how the analytics interact with the reset of your application.
-This embedding method also makes everything slower, since the user has to first load Preset within your app to view the data.
+As a result, you don’t get complete control over the code or how the analytics interact with the rest of your application.
+This embedding method also makes everything slower since the user must first load Preset within your app to view the data.

 • There’s a steep learning curve.
-Preset’s drag-and-drop builder is fairly intuitive and easy to use, but only at a basic level.
-If you want to customize your analytics experiences and make the most of the open source platform, you’ll need to dedicate an experienced developer to the task.
+Preset dashboards’ drag-and-drop builder is pretty intuitive and easy to use but only at a basic level.
+If you want to customize your analytics experiences and make the most of the open source platform, you must assign an experienced developer to the task.

 “Unlike its competitors, it's quite challenging to use,” said a Data Analytics Manager on G2.
-“Some features, you can't really expect non-technical users to be able to intuitively utilize.”
+“Some features, you can't really expect non-technical users to be able to utilize intuitively.”

-• You don’t get full customization freedom.
-Even experienced users report a lack of overall flexibility when it comes to adapting the code.
-You may end up with analytics experiences that don’t feel fully native to your app and don’t quite meet the needs of the end user.
+• You don’t get complete customization freedom.
+Even experienced users report a lack of overall flexibility when adapting the code.
+You may end up with analytics experiences that don’t feel fully native to your app and don’t quite meet the end user's needs.

 “There are lots of charts, but sometimes I wish I could customize little things in them, especially the fancy ones that need the data in a certain format to use,” says one user on the r/BusinessIntelligence subreddit.

-• It could get real costly, real fast.
+• It could get really costly, really fast.
 Embedded dashboards are an add-on for the Pro plan, which starts at $20/month per user.
-However, Preset charges and additional $500/month for only 50 viewers of your embedded dashboards.
+However, Preset charges an additional $500/month for only 50 viewers of your embedded dashboards.
 It’s not the most appealing approach to pricing for embedded analytics, especially if your user base is large or growing.

 [Preset] makes the user experience very intuitive and convenient.
 One thing I would wish for a new feature is a native integration with dbt so that Superset automatically displays all of our important metadata stored in our dbt project.”